BUILDING

 By providing connections among cities and towns in Hampton Roads, this ambitious project will open up a world of health, productivity, and adventure to hundreds of thousands of Virginians and visitors.

-• The approximately 94 miles of TRAIL757, as a network and an alternative transportation system, will connect residential neighborhoods, parks, churches, recreational facilities, retail establishments, hospitals and doctors’ offices, workplaces, tourist attractions, historical sites, and educational institutions throughout the Hampton Roads region.
+• The 81.9 miles of TRAIL757, as a network and an alternative transportation system, will connect residential neighborhoods, parks, churches, recreational facilities, retail establishments, hospitals and doctors’ offices, workplaces, tourist attractions, historical sites, and educational institutions throughout the Hampton Roads region.

 • TRAIL757 will run through suburban and urban (as well as rural) environments and, as a result, provide residents with an alternative transportation system that can be used for commuting purposes.